-- The number of available shelter nights has risen, along with demand. - While rapid re-housing providers across the state are having difficulties identifying housing for clients to move into, they are still able to exceed their goals for the year.
-However, a lack of available housing, especially rental housing, across rural Wisconsin is preventing greater successes.
-This prolongs periods of homelessness and means that fewer households are served.
-Providers are working on this issue by trying to engage landlords, and work with households to address barriers to housing. - Emergency shelters are focusing on prioritization using coordinated entry, the VI-SPDAT tool, and diversion.
-This means some households who have low barriers to housing may not be enrolled in a rapid re-housing program because they are capable of obtaining housing quickly on their own.
-This frees up resources to serve clients with more significant housing barriers, who likely need much more rapid re-housing assistance than a client with lower barriers to housing.
-This causes the program to have a higher cost per person, but overall will result in more persons in the state exiting homelessness. - The focus on rapid re-housing has meant that some grantees have shifted resources away from prevention programs and towards rapid re-housing programs.
+- The number of available shelter nights has risen faster than demand. - Rapid re-housing providers across the state are having difficulties identifying housing for clients to move into.
+A lack of available housing, especially rental housing, across rural Wisconsin is preventing greater successes.
+This lack of available housing prolongs periods of homelessness and translates into fewer households being served.
+Providers are working on this issue by trying to engage landlords, and work with households to address barriers to housing. - Emergency shelters are focused on prioritization using coordinated entry, the VI-SPDAT tool, and diversion.
+This means some households who have low barriers to housing may not be enrolled in a rapid re-housing program.
+In the past, this segment of persons experiencing homelessness were capable of obtaining housing quickly on their own, thus freeing up resources to serve clients with more significant housing barriers.
+However, due to the lack of available rental housing, this population is increasingly struggling to become housed.
+This causes the program to have a higher cost per person and may result in fewer persons in the state exiting homelessness. - The focus on rapid re-housing has meant that some grantees have shifted resources towards rapid re-housing programs.
 The state is supportive of this approach as it is an overall more efficient use of ESG funding.

-Short-term rental, mortgage, and utility assistance was provided to 100 households and 182 total persons with HOPWA funding.
+Short-term rental, mortgage, utility and supportive services assistance was provided to 113 households with HOPWA funding.